 A zoomie is a FRAP

-A zoomie is technically referred to as a FRAP (Frenetic Random Activity Period) and there are a few reasons that our canine companions will have a FRAP.
+Zoomies are technically referred to as a Frenetic Random Activity Periods or FRAPS for short and there are a few reasons that our canine companions will have a FRAP.

 When do dogs get the zoomies?